Goodluckboey/Rmbus/README.md

 ## Functionality
 * There are multiple variations of these commands; an array variation for each personality
-* On Login, the user's MORALITY score is taken into account
+* On Login, a GET request is made for the User's Info.
+The user's MORALITY score is then taken into account.
 * Depending on their score, a specific array is parsed into the following function:

    ```sh